-The haul-by-haul data from longline and trawl include information on the fishing operations as fishing date, haul latitude and longitude, fishing depth, gear type, number of hooks and total catches in numbers and weight.
+The haul-by-haul data from longline, trawl and trap include information on the fishing operations such as fishing date, haul latitude and longitude, fishing depth gear type, number of hooks and total catches in numbers and weight and biological data.

 Killer and sperm whale are responsible for catch removals during the fishing operations.
-To account for this extra mortality, catch data is revised with a depredation rate and are included in the overall fish removal in the model (Tixier et al., 2020).
+To account for this extra mortality, catch data are revised with a depredation rate and are included in the overall fish removal in the model (Tixier et al., 2020).